Brisbane Metro: Construction

 On 5 December 2024, it was announced that route M2 would begin full services on 28 January 2025.
 Initially services would operate at a maximum of every 5 minutes during peak.
-Frequency will be increased to every 3 minutes once the Adelaide Street tunnel opens in late 2025.

 Despite community support for the continuation of route 86, it was announced that the Brisbane City Council would not supply further funding for the trial service beyond January 2025, and it was removed from operation on 28 January 2025, coinciding with the introduction of route M2.

-Routes 66 and 86 ran their final services on the night of 27 January 2025.
-Route M2 began operations on the morning of 28 January 2025.

 Route 111 and 160 ran their final services on the night of 29 June 2025.
 Route M1 began operations on the morning of 30 June 2025, along with the introduction of Brisbane's New Bus Network.

-The new Adelaide Street Tunnel opened on 29 September 2025.
+The new Adelaide Street Tunnel opened on 29 September 2025 with the final HESS lighTram 25 TOSA vehicle was delivered to the Rochedale depot in April 2026.
+Frequency is planned to be increased to every 3 minutes after the opening of the tunnel and delivery of all 60 buses.